 Education & Workforce

-Since its inception, TBR leaders have understood the need for a robust education system.
+Since its inception, Roundtable leaders have understood the need for a robust education system.
 In order to have a thriving economy, an educated populace is a necessity.
 Rigorous standards, high expectations of students, and aligned assessments are the building blocks of a prepared workforce.
-Below are some ways that TBR helps to ensure that Tennesseans are graduating with the skills necessary to be successful.
+Below are some ways that the Roundtable helps to ensure that Tennesseans are graduating with the skills necessary to be successful.

 Policy in Action

 The Roundtable partnered with the State Collaborative on Reforming Education to develop and release a brief entitled “Educating the Workforce of Tomorrow: Postsecondary And Career Readiness In Tennessee.”
 Intended as an informational resource for policy-makers, candidates, and advocates in business, education and communities, the brief summarizes Tennessee’s current state-, regional- and local-level responses to our state’s readiness challenges.

 Building on the full report, this one-pager lists what regional and local leaders and employers can do to start building Tennessee's workforce.
 Click the link above to find out what steps you can take today to start developing your talent pipeline.

 The Roundtable convened a statewide Summit meeting of 140 business and education leaders to discuss the use of Work-Based Learning (WBL) at the high school level as a way of enriching the talent pipeline into high-need industries across the state.

 To date, the Roundtable has hosted 7 College Completion Academies, which are intensive two-day meetings designed to provide strategic planning support to two-year and four-year institutions and the Tennessee Colleges of Applied Technology as they think through goals in key priorities.